RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 The fifth major assessment is a brief but comprehensive **final exam**, graded using points (out of 100) whose schedule is on the course calendar.
 More information on this is coming around mid-semester.

-### More about Learning Targets
+### Checkpoints and Learning Targets

 The [15 Learning Targets given in Appendix A](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md#appendix-a-learning-targets) are the basic skills of MTH 225.
 They are not the only things that matter in the course; but part of your job in the course is to **demonstrate skill on as many of these Learning Targets as you can, at some point in the semester.**

 The main way you'll demonstrate skill on Learning Targets is by **working Checkpoint problems**.
-Almost every week, we will have a short in-class quiz over a portion of the Learning Targets.
-Each quiz contains one problem for each Learning Target that is covered, and each problem focuses on just one Learning Target.
+Almost every week, we will have a short in-class quiz, called a Checkpoint, over a portion of the Learning Targets.
+Each Checkpoint contains one problem for each Learning Target that is covered, and each problem focuses on just one Learning Target.
 Each problem on a Learning Target is a **demonstration of skill** on that target.

 The [The Standards for Student Work document](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/standards-mth225-f23.md) contains details on what constitutes a *successful demonstration of skill* on each Learning Target.
 Generally, a successful demonstration of skill involves completing the action or task described by the Learning Target with no significant errors and only a small number of minor mistakes allowed, along with a clear explanation of the work.
 Your work on Checkpoints will be graded per problem, and each problem that you work will receive a mark of **Success** if the work meets the success criteria and **Retry** if it does not.

 The Blackboard gradebook will record the number of successful demonstrations of skill you have attained on each Learning Target. **Once you have provided two successful demonstrations of skill on a Learning Target, you are considered to have mastered that concept, and no further quiz work is necessary.** We will use the term **Level 1** to describe a Learning Target with *one* successful demonstration of skill and **Level 2** to describe a Learning Target with *two* successful demonstrations of skill.

 Problems covering Learning Targets that are not CORE, will appear on **three consecutive Checkpoints**, beginning when the Learning Target is covered in class, offering you three opportunities to demonstrate skill on those Learning Targets.
 Problems covering CORE Learning Targets will appear on *every* Checkpoint beginning when they are covered in class.
 Some Checkpoints near the end of the semester will be all-inclusive, covering all 15 Learning Targets; and the final exam will contain an optional section with one last attempt on any Learning Target that needs one.
+An initial schedule of which Learning Targets will appear on which Checkpoint is given at the end of this syllabus in Appendix B.

 Because of the cumulative nature of the Checkpoints, you have the freedom to skip problems that you are not prepared to work; just practice for another week and try again at the next quiz (if the Learning Target is available).
 If you attempt a quiz problem and it receives a **Retry** mark, or if you are absent for a quiz, or if you choose not to attempt a problem because you're not prepared for it, you can just take it later.